JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/09-Defining-Modular-Monads/06-Defining-Modular-Monads-via-Free.md

 # Defining Modular Monads

-We can now return to the original question we raised at the start of the `Free` folder: if we wanted to run a sequential computation (i.e. use a monad) that used multiple effects (e.g. different monads whose `bind` do different things), could we stop fighting against "`bind` returns the same monad type" fact and simply use just one monad?
+We can now return to the original question we raised at the start of the `Free` folder: if we wanted to run a sequential computation (i.e. use a monad) that used multiple effects (e.g. different monads whose `bind` do different things), could we stop fighting against the "`bind` returns the same monad type" fact and simply use just one monad?
 Yes.
 Similar to our previous examples, we can use `Coproduct`s/`VariantF`s of two or more `Free` monads.

 ## Getting Around The Non-Free-Monad Limitation